Siiant/Plugin-Upload-Script/README.md

 **Setting up the Script**

-Download the script.pyw and edit it with your preferred text editor.
+Copy the [script.pyw](https://github.com/Siiant/Plugin-Upload-Script/blob/main/script.pyw) and paste it into your preferred text editor.
 Once you open the file, follow the directions below.

 1. Change `path = "PLUGIN_BUILD_LOCATION"` to match your plugin build location.
 > It should go from path = "PLUGIN_BUILD_LOCATION" to something like path = "C:\\PBuilds\\"